-Figure 2-58.
-South of Aptos Fault Current Annual Groundwater Budget (2010 - 2015)
+Figure 2-68.
+South of Aptos Area Faulting Current Annual Groundwater Budget (2010 - 2015)

-2.2.3.6 Projected Water Budget
+2.2.5.6 Projected Water Budget

 SGMA regulations require the development of a projected water budget based on at least 50 years of historical data.
 The projected water budget is used to estimate changes in water supply, demand, and aquifer conditions in response to GSP implementation.
 The projected water budget covers a 54-year period from Water Years 2016 through 2069, and includes a predictive period of 53 years that starts in 2017.
 This projection provides a baseline that is used in the GSP to evaluate Basin impacts from GSP implementation.
-The water budgets included in this subsection are (1) a projected baseline water budget that does not include projects and management actions as part of GSP implementation and (2) a projected water budget with projects and management actions implemented as part of the GSP.
+The water budgets included in this subsection are (1) a projected baseline water budget that does not include projects and management actions as part of GSP implementation (Baseline) and (2) a projected water budget with projects and management actions implemented as part of the GSP (GSP Implementation).

-2.2.3.6.1 Assumptions Used in Projected Water Budget Development projected groundwater demand, supplemental water sources, and management actions.
-Assumptions are described briefly below.
+2.2.5.6.1 Assumptions Used in Projected Water Budget Development

-Assumptions included in the model used to estimate the projected water budget are made based on best available data to account for predicted changes in Basin climate, sea-level,
+Assumptions included in the model used to estimate the projected water budget are made based on best available data to account for predicted changes in Basin climate, sea-level, projected groundwater demand, supplemental water sources, and management actions.
+More documentation on the projected simulations and assumptions are included in Appendix 2-I. Model assumptions for predictive simulations are summarized briefly below.